aldebaran/qibuild/doc/source/beginner/qibuild/other/ros.rst

 They are both based on CMake, and provide a set of tools to manage multiple projects, and dependencies between projects.

-Those CMake frameworks both have a public and a private API.

 What is in qiBuild and not in the ROS build ecosystem
 -----------------------------------------------------

 * Ability to create redistributable, pre-compiled packages.
 (ROS supports generation of Ubuntu, Fedora, Homebrew packages, though)

-* Easy cross-compilation
+* Easy cross-compilation (ROS only deals with cross-compilation through provided CMake but does not deal with extra packages and different build folders according to the architectures)

-* qitoolchain provides a clean way to package and use third-party dependencies without touching the system, which will work on any Linux distribution.
+* qitoolchain provides a clean way to package and use third-party dependencies without touching the system, which will work on any Linux distribution (ROS deals with this by using existing infrastructures to create its own third party packages when needed)

 What is in the ROS build ecosystem and not in qiBuild
 -----------------------------------------------------